nicokaiser/rpi-audio-receiver/README.md

-# Raspberry Pi Bluetooth & AirPlay Receiver
+# Raspberry Pi Audio Receiver

-A simple, light weight Bluetooth Audio (A2DP) receiver based on Raspbian, BlueZ and ALSA.
+A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay, Spotify Connect and UPnP.

 ## Features